Customer segmentation is a very powerful tool, but the reality is that few marketers use it properly.

 First and foremost, you need to understand the state of the art.

-Unless you work in a large company, or a very mature scaleup, the first step is to know the best practices of the subject and to adapt them to your business.
+Unless you work in a large company, or a very mature scaleup, the first step is to know the subject’s best practices and adapt them to your business.

 We have prepared a complete article on customer segmentation, including 9 examples of classic customer segmentation to inspire you.